 The minor in science and society requires four 4-point courses (16 points) completed with a grade of C or better (pass/fail does not count).
 All students must take the core course, Introduction to Science and Society (HIST-UA 66), and then choose three other courses from an approved list posted on the minor website.

 Many courses in the minor fall into one of the following four clusters: technology, physics, biology/prehealth, and environmental sciences.
 Students are strongly encouraged, however, to be creative and challenge themselves to think in ways other than those that are strictly categorical.
 For example, a student interested in understanding the difference between the natural and the artificial might take the following three elective courses in addition to the required Introduction to Science and Society course: Philosophy of Biology; Humans, Machines, and Aesthetics; and Nature and Technology in Modern America.

 Students are strongly encouraged to take courses in the various NYU schools contributing to the minor.
 This will expose them to a plethora of diverse pedagogical experiences and greatly enhance co-learning.
 All CAS students may apply 16 points taken in the other schools of NYU toward their degree.
-Students seeking to raise this limit so as to accommodate the course work of the minor in science and society must file a petition in the Office of the Associate Dean for Students, Silver Center, Room 909; 212-998-8140; www.cas.nyu.edu/page/petitions.
+Students seeking to raise this limit so as to accommodate the course work for the minor in science and society must file a petition in the Office of the Associate Dean for Students, Silver Center, Room 909; 212-998-8140 cas.nyu.edu/academic-standards/petitions.html.

 Courses taken in the other schools of NYU do not count toward the 64 point residency requirement in CAS (-UA) courses for internal and external transfers to the College.